pythonanywhere/help_pages/articles/SMTPForFreeUsers.md

 *(Some people have reported that they can't access the correct security settings on that page from the normal web interface and have to use a mobile device to see them there.
 Thanks, Google! ;-)*

+We've also had reports that app-specific passwords can also get blocked; you'll start getting errors back when your code tries to authenticate saying something like "Please log in via your web browser and then try again."

+The solution to this seems to be:

+    1. Confirm that recent logins really were from you on the [Google account security page](https://myaccount.google.com/security)
+    2. Unlock the account by [entering a captcha](http://www.google.com/accounts/DisplayUnlockCaptcha).

+Doing this should unlock the account, though it can take up to an hour to take effect.